hamrel-cxu/EnbPI/README.md

 ## References
 - Xu, Chen and Yao Xie (2021a).
 Conformal prediction interval for dynamic time-series.
 The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.
 - Xu, Chen and Yao Xie (2021b).
+Conformal prediction for dynamic time-series.
+Under review by the Journal of Machine Learning Research
+- Xu, Chen and Yao Xie (2021c).
 Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data. arXiv: 2105.11886 [stat.AP].